ArjunAnilPillai/ISTE_NeuroCrypto/README.md

 # ISTE_NeuroCrypto
-Encryption of data using CNNs using an adversarial approach.
+Encryption of data using CNNs by an adversarial approach.